mozilla/anodejsholidayseason/fully_loaded_node.md

 Now what about **gracefully** degrading during overwhelming bursts of traffic?
 Again, the goal is to run at maximum efficiency during bursts, and serve as many requests as possible.

-Compute cluster support enables a graceful design by managing a bit more than just process spawning and message passing.
+Compute cluster enables a graceful design by managing a bit more than just process spawning and message passing.
 It keeps track of how much work is running, and how long work takes to complete on average.
 With this state it becomes possible to reliably predict how long work will take to complete *before it is enqueued*.

-When we combine this knowledge with a client supplied parameter, `max_request_time`, it becomes possible to preemptively fail on requests that are likely to take longer than allowable.
+Combining this knowledge with a client supplied parameter, `max_request_time`, makes it possible to preemptively fail on requests that are likely to take longer than allowable.

-This feature lets you easily map a user experience requirement into your code: "The user should not have to wait more than 10s to login", results in a `max_request_time` of about 7 seconds (with padding for network time).
+This feature lets you easily map a user experience requirement into your code: "The user should not have to wait more than 10s to login", translates into a `max_request_time` of about 7 seconds (with padding for network time).

 In load testing the Persona service, the results so far are promising.
-Under times of extreme load we are able allow authenticated users to continue to use the service, and block a portion of unauthenticated users right up front.
+Under times of extreme load we are able allow authenticated users to continue to use the service, and block a portion of unauthenticated users right up front with a clear error message.

 ## Next Steps